Benjamin Moore Arborcoat Stain Review 2.7/5 (176)

 Does Arborcoat Solid Stain Need Primer?

-No. Arborcoat solid stain is self-priming, so there’s no need to add a layer of primer before applying it.
+No. Arborcoat solid stain is self-priming, so adding a primer layer is unnecessary before applying it.

 How Do You Apply Arborcoat Translucent Stain?

 First, make sure there will be no rain for the next two days.
-Then, use a roller or paintbrush to completely cover each board on the deck.
+Then, use a roller or paintbrush to cover each board on the deck completely.
 Ensure thorough coverage.
 Then, allow the stain to dry completely.

 How Many Coats of Arborcoat Do You Need?